-SOUTHERN ILLINOIS URBAN FISHING PROGRAM
+SOUTHERN ILLINOIS URBAN FISHING PROGRAM INTRODUCTION

 The Illinois Department of Natural Resources Southern Illinois Urban Fishing Program is a fun-filled practical introduction to fishing for youth and persons of all ages.
-Thousands of children and their families= receive basic training in the sport of angling each year through the efforts of the Urban Fishing staff.
+Thousands of children and their families receive basic training in the sport of angling each year through the efforts of the Urban Fishing staff.

-The southern Illinois IDNR Urban Fishing programs are managed by the IDNR Division of wholesome sport.

-Fisheries and are supported by fishing clubs, educators, service clubs and interested anglers.
+The southern Illinois IDNR Urban Fishing programs are managed by the IDNR Division of Fisheries and are supported by fishing clubs, educators, service clubs and interested anglers.
+These groups and individuals share ownership of the program and promote fishing as a wholesome sport.

-These groups and individuals share ownership of the program and promote fishing as a include an actual fishing experience.
+The Urban Fishing programs are basic fishing classes devoted to the sport of fishing, and ideally include an actual fishing experience.
 Students learn water safety and fishing ethics and many realize the lake ecosystem requires good conservation practices while they experience the freedom of the great outdoors.
-As young anglers build confidence with their newly acquired skills they become more aware of the world=s natural resources and the environment in which they live.
-Many participants come to enjoy fishing as a stress-free low-cost pastime while others mold the many facets of ichthyology into satisfying career paths.
+As young anglers build confidence with their newly acquired skills they become more aware of the world's natural resources and the environment in which they live.
+Many participants come to enjoy fishing as a stress-free, low-cost pastime while others mold the many facets of ichthyology into satisfying career paths.